Scipio Africanus: Marriage and issue

+Personality and traits

 Roman opinions of Scipio

 Scipio was a man of great intellect and culture who could speak and read Greek, wrote his own memoirs in Greek and became also noted for his introduction of the clean shaven face fashion among the Romans according to the example of Alexander the Great instead of wearing the beard.
 This man's fashion lasted until the time of emperor Hadrian (r.
-117 - 138) and then was revived again by Constantine the Great (r.
-306 - 337).
+117–138), then was revived by Constantine the Great (r.
+306–337) and lasted until the reign of emperor Phocas (r.
+602–610) who again introduced the wearing of the beard among Roman emperors.

 He also enjoyed the reputation of being a graceful orator, the secret of his sway being his deep self-confidence and radiant sense of fairness.

 To his political opponents, he was often harsh and arrogant, but towards others singularly gracious and sympathetic.
-His Graecophile lifestyle, and his unconventional way of wearing the Roman toga, raised much opposition among some Senators of Rome, led by Cato the Elder who felt that Greek influence was destroying Roman culture.
+His Hellenophile lifestyle, and his unconventional way of wearing the Roman toga, raised much opposition among some Senators of Rome, led by Cato the Elder who felt that Greek influence was destroying Roman culture.
 Cato, as a loyalist of Fabius Maximus, had been sent out as quaestor to Scipio in Sicily circa 204 BC to investigate charges of military indiscipline, corruption, and other offence against Scipio; none of those charges was found true by the tribunes of the plebs accompanying Cato (it may or may not be significant that years later, as censor, Cato degraded Scipio's brother Scipio Asiaticus from the Senate.
-It is certainly true that some Romans of the day viewed Cato as a representative of the old Romans, and Scipio and his like as Graecophiles).
+It is certainly true that some Romans of the day viewed Cato as a representative of the old Romans, and Scipio and his like as Hellenophiles).

 He often visited the temple of Jupiter and made offerings there.
 There was a belief that he was a special favourite of heaven and actually communicated with the gods.
 It is quite possible that he himself honestly shared this belief.
 However, the strength of this belief is evident, even a generation later when his adopted grandson, Publius Aemilianus Scipio, was elected to the consulship from the office of tribune.
 His rise was spectacular and letters survive from soldiers under his command in Hispania show that they believed that he possessed the same abilities as his grandfather.

 The elder Scipio was a spiritual man as well as a soldier and statesman, and was a priest of Mars.
 The ability which he is supposed to have possessed is called by the old name, "second sight", and he is supposed to have had prescient dreams in which he saw the future.
 Livy describes this belief as it was perceived then, without offering his opinion as to its veracity.
 Polybius made a case that Scipio's successes resulted from good planning, rational thinking and intelligence, which he said was a higher sign of the gods' favour than prophetic dreams.
 Polybius suggested that people had only said that Scipio had supernatural powers because they had not appreciated the natural mental gifts which facilitated Scipio's achievements.